textwire/textwire.github.io/docs/1.x/language-elements/index.md

 {{ end }}
 ```

+Insert statement excepts 2 arguments, the name of the reserved place and the optional content that you want to insert into the reserved place.

 All the `insert` statements will be transferred to the layout file and will be placed into reserved places defined by a [reserve statement](#reserve-statement).

 ### Reserve statement